Mikkomario/Utopia-Genesis-Scala/README.txt

         Functional constructors added for all mouse listeners and key listeners

-        MouseButtonStateEvent now contains value isConsumed that specifies whether a listener has consumed the event already
+        MouseButtonStateEvent and MouseWheelEvent now contain value isConsumed that specifies whether a listener has consumed the event already.

         New RGB, HSL and Color classes to better handle colors